stormwaterheatmap/website/docs/03_Data Layers/pollutant_concentration.md

 Map.addLayer(raw_image,{},'Imperviousness')
 ```

-## Layer Access in ArcGIS Online
+## Layer Full-Extent Download

+Click the "download" link to initiate the download process.
+The data will download as a GeoTIFF file (the file size is listed beside the layer name) and a WGS 84 projection.
+The resolution is the finest available based on the source data.

 The pollution concentration data represent estimated modeled values that can be used to evaluate relative values across the region.

-These data layers are available for download as GeoTIFF files at a WGS 84 projection.
-The resolution values represent the finest available based on the source data.
-Please note that by clicking on the "download" link, the download will begin.
-File sizes are listed next to the layer names.

 1. Copper Concentration ug/L (1.6 GB) [download](https://storage.googleapis.com/live_data_layers/rasters/Total_Copper_Concentration.tif)
 2. Phosphorus Concentration ug/L (1.6 GB) [download](https://storage.googleapis.com/live_data_layers/rasters/Total_Phosphorus_Concentration.tif)